Slow Cooker Scalloped Potatoes

 Instructions

-• In a medium saucepan over medium heat, whisk together heavy cream, garlic, thyme, rosemary, basil and nutmeg until heated through, about 1-2 minutes.
+• Whisk together heavy cream, garlic, thyme, rosemary, basil, and nutmeg in a medium saucepan until heated through, about 1-2 minutes.

 • Next, add a layer of the sliced potatoes to a 4-qt slow cooker in an overlapping pattern and season with salt and pepper.

-• Pour 1/3 cup of the cream mixture over the potatoes and sprinkle some shredded Gruyere and cheddar cheese on top.
-Repeat with remaining potato slices, cream mixture, and Gruyere and cheddar cheese to create 2 more layers.
+• Pour 1/3 cup of the cream mixture over the potatoes and sprinkle some shredded Gruyere and cheddar cheese.
+Repeat with remaining potato slices, cream mixture, Gruyere, and cheddar cheese to create two more layers.

 • Sprinkle parmesan cheese on top.
 Cover and cook again until melted, about 5-10 minutes.